ihmeuw/vivarium_research/docs/source/models/risk_attributable_causes/protein_energy_malnutrition/index.rst

 For the all-age model, they set the duration of PEM to 9 months after consulting with nutrition experts.
 The current modelers (as of June 2021 no longer have documentation of these conversations, which took place sometime before 2015).
-They used a remission rate of 0.25 - 1.25 (remitted cases of PEM per person-year of illness).
+They used a remission rate of 0.25 - 1.25 remitted cases of PEM per person-year of illness.
 Note this is a rather wide interval that allowed DisMod to choose a remission rate within the given bounds based on other input data.
 [GBD-2019-Capstone-Appendix-Wasting]_

 From the all-age model, they then derived (1) a prevalence:incidence ratio that was applied across all categories of non-fatal PEM, and (2) a moderate:severe